KubaHyzicki/scripts/README.md

 Description:
 script to search history for last use of command that matches given pattern and executes it right away
 type: h \$pattern"

+hostCon, STATUS=

+Description:
+Connects to first host matching pattern from list kept in .hosts to see all kept hosts type: hostcon to connect to host: hostcon \$pattern"